Ten-Taken/Primitive-Showcase/C++/Parcel_Shipper/ReadMe.md

 About
 ----------------

-This program simulates package shipping.
+This program simulates package shipping in a console.
 The user inputs weight and dimensions.
 The package is either accepted or rejected, and an appropriate cost is returned.
 The cost is determined via a searching algorithm inside the included package class.
 Once